 Exam Deadlines: None - Computer-based exams are administered Monday through Friday, twice a day.
 There are no scheduled exam dates or application deadlines.
 Applicants can apply for the exam when they meet the qualifications.

-Qualification Requirements for Operator Certification
+Qualification Requirements for Operator

 OIT – requires 3 months of domestic wastewater treatment plant operating experience, 3 college credits or continuing education units (CEU) in something relevant to wastewater can be substituted for the operating experience.

 Group I – requires 1 year of domestic wastewater treatment plant operating experience, there is no substitution for the operating experience.
+(When upgrading from the OIT level after 1 year of experience, you must apply to receive the upgrade).

 Group II – requires 3 years of domestic wastewater treatment plant operating experience, up to half (one year six months) can be substituted with relevant experience or education.